 In a culture where organized team sports hold such high status, children can come to think only in those terms.
-At The Waldorf School of Philadelphia, our Games and Movement curriculum cultivates basic coordination and movement skills that will help when students decide to play organized sports.
+At Prairie Moon Waldorf School, our Games and Movement curriculum cultivates basic coordination and movement skills that will help when students decide to play organized sports.
 Our Games curriculum grows from the belief that spatial awareness and intelligence, as well as a joy of physical movement are essential components of living a full and balanced life.

 With the guidance of our experienced Games and Movement teacher, students will explore movement activities ranging from imaginative or strategic games to tackling challenging obstacle courses and eventually competitive games.
 This multifaceted program provides the opportunity for children to truly play as they develop their skills.

 Importantly, our games program teaches the students to play with each other before they play against each other, to acknowledge each other, to play safely and to gain an appreciation for all kinds of movement.
 The Games program enables students to move fully and enter into a more healthy relationship with the world.